tanvir-ahmed-m4/com0com/ReadMe.txt

 INTRODUCTION
 ============

-The null-modem emulator is a kernel-mode virtual serial port driver for Windows.
+The Null-modem emulator is an open source kernel-mode virtual serial port driver for Windows, available freely under GPL license.
 You can create an unlimited number of virtual COM port pairs and use any pair to connect one application to another.
 Each COM port pair provides two COM ports with default names starting at CNCA0 and CNCB0.
 The output to one port is the input from other